Logo

 Under Nigerian rules, digital coins are not recognized as legal tender; they are viewed as property.
 You cannot treat bitcoin like cash at the supermarket, but you can hold it as an asset within a wallet, just as you might keep shares or land.

 Because it is treated as property, a profit realized when you dispose of your tokens—by selling, swapping, or spending—can become taxable.
-Think of it as similar to gains that arise from selling other types of investment.
+In practice, this is comparable to capital or investment gains that arise from disposing of other assets.

 The Main Crypto Taxes You Should Know